hegdedarsh/drupal-setup/README.md

 # Install Docker
-For starters, try to do an apt-get update.
+Step 1:-For starters, try to do an apt-get update.

 Switch to root and run the below command